Summer Camp Details

 Will there be materials for virtual camps?

-Your purchase of a virtual camp includes a camp materials kit that can be picked up from the Museum the week before your camp begins.
-Check back soon for pick-up times and instructions for requesting an alternate pick-up time or shipping of your kit.
+Your purchase of a virtual camp includes a camp materials kit that can be picked up from the Museum.
+Visit the What to Know for more information on picking up your kit.

 How do I access the virtual camp classes?